A.

 It is fun and joy to bargain so long as you know where and how to bargain.

-Local stores are NOT places to bargain where you buy your basic essentials such as water, drinks,
+Local stores are NOT places to bargain where you buy your basic essentials such as water, drinks, foodstuffs, printed materials, etc.

 Supermarkets, departmental stores are NOT places to bargain.

-25% depending on what you buy and how you pay.
-Such touristic items are carpets, leather goods,
+Only touristic items may be purchased with some bargaining power which may vary from 10% to 25% depending on what you buy and how you pay.
+Such touristic items are carpets, leather goods, jewelry and a variety of souvenir items.

 DO NOT BARGAIN for every item you show interest please!